Federated Anonymous Blocklisting across Service Providers and its Application to Group Messaging: Discussion

 Although related, our FAB scheme is based on significantly different assumptions about the structure of service providers than other AB works such as~\cite{blac, snarkblock, alpaca}.
 These works assume a single service provider with high traffic; indeed, networks with thousands of daily blocks such as Wikipedia or Reddit are often used as examples.

-In contrast, our model considers a high number of Realms with less traffic and thus more sparse blocks.
+In contrast, our model considers a high number of comparatively smaller realms.
 Throughout this document we have used messaging groups to illustrate our envisioned scenario.
-However, FAB schemes are also applicable to big Service Providers that are divided into sub-communities, such as Reddit or Discord.
+However, the FAB scheme is also applicable to big Service Providers that are divided into sub-communities, such as Reddit or Discord.
 Instead of using a single blocklist for the service, each of the communities could represent a different realm in a FAB scheme.

-Table~\ref{tab:comparison} compares the algorithmic complexity of our scheme with the AB schemes SNARKBlock and ALPACA.
-All of our measurements scale linearly with the number of realms, with Auth times also being affected by the depth of the blocklist Merkle Tree.
-This is a direct improvement over SNARKBlock, whose performance increases linearly with the blocklist size.
-Conversely, the complexity of ALPACA is constant: as shown in Figure~\ref{fig:prove}, its authentication cost is roughly equivalent to a FAB authentication with 20 trusted realms.

-However, the most significant improvement in our protocol resides on avoiding offline synchronisation costs, also shown in Table~\ref{tab:comparison}.
-Indeed, processing a single chunk in SNARKBlock is equivalent a FAB authentication with 100 realms.
-In ALPACA, every new blocked pseudonym must be individually processed with a cost of 0.39 seconds, which becomes the most expensive operation if such updates are common.
-In contrast, our scheme does not require processing new additions to the blocklist.
+This is advantageous as our FAB scheme outperforms other AB schemes in scenarios in which blocks are issued frequently, since it does not require synchronisation.
+However, the FAB scheme introduces a new linear scaling: the number of trusted realms.
+If this number is too high, then FAB may become less efficient than traditional AB schemes.
+Figure \ref{fig:prove} analyses up to 100 trusted realms, resulting in approximately 15 seconds for authentication.